smart-data-models/dataModel.Weather/WeatherForecast/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
-    temperature:
-      description: 'Temperature of the item'
-      type: number
-      x-ngsi:
-        type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be WeatherForecast'
+      description: NGSI Entity type.
+It has to be WeatherForecast
       enum:
         - WeatherForecast
       type: string